yaegassy/coc-ansible/README.md

 - `ansible.python.interpreterPath`: Path to the Python interpreter executable.
 Particularly important if you are using a Python virtual environment.
 Leave blank to use Python from PATH, default: `""`
 - `ansible.ansibleNavigator.path`: Points to the ansible-navigator executable, default: `"ansible-navigator"`
 - `ansible.ansiblePlaybook.path`: Points to the ansible-playbook executable, default: `"ansible-playbook"`
+- `ansible.dev.serverPath`: Absolute path to ansible language server module.
+If it is not set, use the extention's server module.
+(For develop and check), default: `""`

 ## Commands